kljohann/llvm/docs/YamlIO.rst

-When writing YAML, the local variable "keys" will be a stack allocated instance of NormalizedPolar, constructed from the supplied polar object which initializes it x and y fields.
+When writing YAML, the local variable "keys" will be a stack allocated instance of NormalizedPolar, constructed from the supplied polar object which initializes its x and y fields.
 The mapRequired() methods then write out the x and y values as key/value pairs.

 When reading YAML, the local variable "keys" will be a stack allocated instance